Sight for Sore Eyes

 "Sight for Sore Eyes" is the tenth overall single from British band M People from their third album, Bizarre Fruit (1994).
-Written by bandmembers Mike Pickering, Paul Heard and Heather Small, and produced by M People, it was released as the album's lead single on 7 November 1994.
-The song peaked at number six on the UK Singles Chart and number four on the UK Dance Singles Chart.
+Written by band members Mike Pickering, Paul Heard and Heather Small, and produced by M People, it was released as the album's lead single on 7 November 1994, by Deconstruction Records.
+The song peaked at number six on the UK Singles Chart and number four on the UK Dance Singles Chart, becoming the band's sixth consecutive single to enter the UK top 10.
+Its music video was directed by British photographer and director Terence Donovan and filmed in London.

 Background

 The band had scored four consecutive top-10 singles from the previous album, Elegant Slumming, and toured the UK and Europe twice, but throughout mid-1994, they worked quickly to record new album Bizarre Fruit, for which "Sight for Sore Eyes" was the first single.

 Composition

 The song was recorded at the Roundhouse in Chalk Farm, London.
 The song starts with a gospel-esque 'harmonised' warm-up by the backing vocalists accompanied with a building piano with lead vocals by the unmistakable voice of Heather Small.

 The key refrain #"Ain't love, ain't love, ain't love a surprise"# is bellowed by Heather and then other key elements are introduced, most notably synths and a subtle allegro acenato (quick and accentuated) piano movement during the verses with Small's vocals more prominent than on previous singles.
 In the chorus breaks, an Italo house style chord progression and sequenced bleeps granuliser synths lead up to the verses.

 Like "One Night in Heaven", the melody line is guided by the deep Moog bass line, programmed drumming, percussion drumming and layered hi-hat synths and a four-to-the-floor house beat.
 This is underlined by subtle strings and big chords during the actual choruses.
 The Italo house style is most punctuated during the middle-eight piano-break.